 Wellies - please ensure that your child has wellies in school so that they can access our wonderful outdoor areas.
-We will be taking the children onto the field for Spring walks and going over to the Forest School area whenever we can - they will need wellies for these activities.
+We will be taking the children onto the field for Autumn walks and going into the Forest School area whenever we can - they will need wellies for these activities.

 Storycise - for our Storycise (exercise to a story) sessions, children can wear their school uniforms as normal.

-Real PE - Term 4 - Fridays - children to come to school wearing a plain tracksuit (grey, dark blue or black - no logos) and yellow PE t-shirt with trainers (PE shorts can be worn under the tracksuit but not essential at this stage).
+Real PE - starts in Term 2 - Fridays - children to come to school wearing a plain tracksuit (grey, dark blue or black - no logos) and yellow PE t-shirt with trainers (PE shorts can be worn under the tracksuit but not essential at this stage).
 They do not need to bring their uniform to change into - they will wear their tracksuits all day.